hausbus/PyHausBus/README.md

 # pyhausbus

 Python based library for accessing haus-bus.de modules.
-Inteded to be used in a Home Assistant integration.
+Intended to be used in a Home Assistant integration.